Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching: Introduction

 Packing LPs are LPs of the form $\max\{c^{T}x \mid Ax \le b\}$ for $c\in \R^{n}_{\ge 0}$, $b\in \R^{m}_{\ge 0}$ and $A\in \R^{n\times m}_{\ge 0}$.
 The LP for MWM is a classical example of a packing LP.
 The \emph{multiplicative weight update method} (MWU) has been investigated extensively to provide faster algorithms for finding approximate solutions\footnote{ By \emph{approximate solution} we mean a possibly fractional assignments of variables that obtains an approximately good LP objective.
 If we find such an approximate solution to MWM, fractional solutions need to be rounded to obtain an actual matching. } to packing LPs \cite{Young14, KoufogiannakisY14, ChekuriQ18, Allen-ZhuO19, WangRM16, Quanrud20}.
 Typically the running times for solving these LPs have a dependence on $\eps$ of $\eps^{-2}$, e.g. the algorithm of Koufogiannakis and Young \cite{KoufogiannakisY14} would obtain a running time of $O(m\eps^{-2}\log n)$ when applied to the matching LP.

 The fastest multiplicative weight update algorithm for solving packing LPs by Allen-Zhu and Orecchia \cite{Allen-ZhuO19} would obtain an $O(m\eps^{-1}\log n)$ running time for MWM.
 Very recently, work by Battacharya, Kiss, and Saranurak \cite{BhattacharyaKS22} extended the MWU for packing LPs to the \emph{partially dynamic setting}.
 When restricted to the MWM problem means the weight of edges either only increase or only decrease.
-However as packing LPs are more general than MWM, these algorithms are significantly more complicated and are slower by $\log n$ factors (and worse dependence on $\eps$ for \cite{BhattacharyaKS22}) when compared to our static and dynamic algorithms.
+Using similar ideas with MWUs, Assadi~\cite{Assadi23} recently derived a simple semi-streaming algorithm for bipartite matchings.
+However as packing LPs are more general than MWM, these algorithms are significantly more complicated and are slower by $\log n$ factors (and sometimes worse dependence on $\eps$ e.g. in \cite{BhattacharyaKS22}) when compared to our algorithms.

 We remark that our algorithm, while it uses multiplicative weight updates, is unlike typical MWU algorithms as it has an additional monotonicity property.
 We only increase dual variables on one side of the matching.